 ––– No attempt is made to make plausible from the sources that this is how it happened, or that either party considered it to be rare or an honour.
 We only know that after more than seven years of correspondence with Pitter, Lewis in his letter of 1 October 1953 first addressed her as “Dear Ruth”.
 Presumably it was Pitter who proposed the change.

-Gresham, declared that his mother had gone to England with one specific
+declared that his mother had gone to England with one specific intention: ‘to

 ––– Gresham was remembering his mother’s words while she obviously wasn’t quite in earnest.
 The error is discussed by Gina Dalfonzo in a Christianity Today article posted on 8 October 2013, “C. S. Lewis’s Joy in Marriage: What I think Alister McGrath got wrong about Lewis’s wife, Joy Davidman”; she also discusses in a more general way the almost preternaturally black picture of Davidman presented in this biography.

 325 “... who delivered this maiden from the

 clutches of her evil husband in a noble act of courtly love?”

 ––– “Maiden” should be “lady”, because (1) courtly lovers, as Lewis described them, were usually courting married ladies rather than maidens; (2) maidens have no husbands; (3) Joy Davidman was not a maiden.